kishana0427/AWS_ELB-AUTO_SCALING/Terraform/AWS_Load_Balancer/AWS_ALB_with_Multi_TGs_Multi-Domain ALB with Listener Rules_SSL_TLS HTTPS/ALB_with_Multi_TGs_Path_Routing_SSL_TLS HTTPS.md

   }
 }

-ChatGPT said:

-Got it 👍.
 You want your ALB to handle two paths:

 / → goes to one target group (say app_tg_root)